electronic-orchestra-charlottenburg/website/README.rst

 |nikola| is used to generate the static content from this source code
 repository.
 Have a look at its |handbook| for more information.

+The website is configured in `conf.py`.
+Its pages are generated from |rst|
+files in the pages directory and its news from |rst| files in the posts directory.
+The photo galleries are created from files in directory structures under the galleries directory and anything placed in the files directory will be copied to the root of the website.

+Currently a standard theme is used with slight modifications applied from `files/assets/css/custom.css`

 Installing nikola
 #################